-Farber’s disease describes a group of inherited metabolic disorders called lipid storage diseases, in which excess amounts of lipids (oils, fatty acids, and related compounds) build up to harmful levels in the joints, tissues, and central nervous system.
+Farber’s disease, also known as Farber's lipogranulomatosis, describes a group of inherited metabolic disorders called lipid storage diseases, in which excess amounts of lipids (oils, fatty acids, and related compounds) build up to harmful levels in the joints, tissues, and central nervous system.
 The liver, heart, and kidneys may also be affected.
-Symptoms are typically seen in the first few weeks of life and include impaired motor and mental ability and difficulty with swallowing.
-Other symptoms may include arthritis, swollen lymph nodes and joints, hoarseness, nodules under the skin (and sometimes in the lungs and other parts of the body), chronic shortening of muscles or tendons around joints, and vomiting.
+Disease onset is typically seen in early infancy but may occur later in life.
+Symptoms of the classic form may have moderately impaired mental ability and difficulty with swallowing.
+Other symptoms may include chronic shortening of muscles or tendons around joints,arthritis, swollen lymph nodes and joints, hoarseness, nodules under the skin (and sometimes in the lungs and other parts of the body), and vomiting.
 Affected persons may require the insertion of a breathing tube.
 In severe cases, the liver and spleen are enlarged.
 Farber's disease is caused by a deficiency of the enzyme ceramidase.
 The disease occurs when both parents carry and pass on the defective gene that regulates the protein sphingomyelin.
 Children born to these parents have a 25 percent chance of inheriting the disorder and a 50 percent chance of carrying the faulty gene.
 The disorder affects both males and females.

 Most children with the classic form of Farber’s disease die by age 2, usually from lung disease.
-Individuals having a milder form of the disease may live into their teenage years.
+Children born with the most severe form of the disease usually die within 6 months, while individuals having a milder form of the disease may live into their teenage years.

 being conducted about this condition.